ameyaxoxo

 Info

-Across his three EPs—Raining Cats, Cat Kamikazee, and Turill—Ameya has created a small but resonant body of work that continues to find new listeners.
-Songs like “Raspberry Ripple” have quietly amassed tens of thousands of streams, while live reimaginings of the Turill EP—recorded in both Philadelphia and Pune—reflect his ongoing dialogue between place, collaboration, and performance.
+Across his three EPs—Raining Cats, Who Knows Vol. 1, and Turill—Ameya has created a small but resonant body of work that continues to find new listeners.
+Songs like “Raspberry Ripple” have quietly amassed tens of thousands of streams, while live reimaginings of Turill—recorded in both Philadelphia and Pune—reflect his ongoing dialogue between place, collaboration, and performance.

-What unites all these projects is a quiet devotion to sincerity.
-To music that doesn’t demand attention, but rewards it.
-To collaboration that feels like friendship.
-And to a lifelong search—for sound, for meaning, for something true.
+What unites all these projects is a quiet devotion to sincerity: to music that doesn’t demand attention, but rewards it; to collaboration that feels like friendship; and to a lifelong search—for sound, for meaning, for something true.